 - Breakout Character: Bellona is a lot more popular than one would expect, especially since the goddess doesn't really have any myths about her and pretty much no modern media presence (she continued to appear in post-gunpowder historical artwork, but those examples are far more obscure than say anything like Augustus of Prima Porta these days).
 Nonetheless, many skins were made for Bellona, she features the most prominently in the Smite trailer "To Hell & Back", artwork that had her front and center was edited to put her on the cover alone◊.
 She either competes with or takes over the Breakout Character from Neith.

 - Combat Sadomasochist: She lives for fighting, and while most gods sound pained, panicked, or angered at being at low health when they escape combat, Bellona instead compliments the fight she just had.

 - Counter Attack: Bellona's block effect initiated from her shield being out will reduce damage from basic attacks and return the damage reduced back on the attacker.

 - Crippling Overspecialization: Bellona has two different abilities that hard-counter basic attack reliant gods, but remains quite vulnerable to ability-based damage.

 - Distaff Counterpart: Title-wise, with Ares.
-Seeing that she's the Roman counterpart of his consort, it made sense.
-Ironically, Bellona seems to be more about "whack your enemy in the face" than Ares's more defensive style.
+Seeing that she's the Roman counterpart of his consort, it makes sense.
+Ironically, Bellona seems to be more about "whack your enemy in the face" than Ares' more defensive style.

 - Flag Drop: What's basically gonna happen after Bellona uses Eagle's Rally.